AustinDodge/Astral-Tax-Auditors-Tactics/README.md

 Here's a brief and hastily made pictoral manual that describes the basics of play: https://imgur.com/a/gCalAiB

 Even briefer, left-click the suited humans to select them, right-click one of the blue squares that pop up to move to it, and if a monster has red arrows around it, right-click it to attack.
+Press "return" to watch the enemy monsters do their thing.

 Use the arrow keys to move the view around.